Administration

 keysas-out

-The last daemon called keysas-out is only responsible for retreiving incoming files from the software data diodes and writing them on the directory KEYSASOUT.
+The last daemon called keysas-out is only responsible for writing the file descriptors and the reports on the directory outgoing directory.

 The ELF binary is installed under: